ULHPC/tutorials/tools/conda/README.md

 ```bash
 $ micromamba install <package_name>
 ```
 all the required packages.
-Quite often, the channel name must also be specified:
+Quite often, the channel where Conda should first look for the package must also be specified:
 ```bash
 $ micromamba install --chanell <chanell_name> <package_name>
 ```